 - Youth Development Program: Promoting independence for youth transitioning out of foster care to adulthood by identifying stable housing, securing employment, and encouraging post-secondary education, while helping fund supportive, healthy connections.

-- Prevention & Stabilization Services for Youth & Families: Assists at-risk youth ages 12 to 23 and their families in developing well-being, education and employment, healthy and safe relationships, permanent connections, and stable living environments as they transition to adulthood.
+- Compass: Assists at-risk youth ages 12 to 23 and their families in developing well-being, education and employment, healthy and safe relationships, permanent connections, and stable living environments as they transition to adulthood.

 - Substance Abuse Testing: Coordination of observed collections and communication of results supports parents in treatment who need to monitor progress while informing risk and safety when children and youth are receiving services from the Department for Children and Families - Family Services Division.